Comparison

 Identity continuity

-Dedicated device, carrier IP, phone number, and logs remain attached to the agent identity.
+Dedicated device, carrier IP, assigned phone metadata, and route health remain attached to the agent identity.

 Clear operating model

-GatePilot is built for authorized business automation with approvals, controls, and traceability.
+GatePilot is built for authorized automation with manual provisioning, route health, and traceability.

 Professional deployment